Goal Setting Theory: The Psychology Behind Goals That Stick

 Regulatory Focus Theory

-Regulatory focus theory (Higgins, 1998) is a motivational framework identifying two distinct systems that govern goal pursuit: a promotion system oriented toward gains and growth, and a prevention system oriented toward safety and avoiding loss — with performance improving when the goal framing matches the person’s dominant orientation [9].
+Regulatory focus theory (Higgins, 1998) is a motivational framework identifying two distinct systems that govern goal pursuit: a promotion system oriented toward gains and growth, and a prevention system oriented toward safety and avoiding loss.
+Performance improves when the goal framing matches the person’s dominant orientation [9].

 E. Tory Higgins’s regulatory focus theory distinguishes between two motivational orientations that shape how people pursue goals [9]: